 The below op-ed, written by CLF's Executive Director & General Counsel Derek Ross, was first published in The Lawyer's Daily on June 25, 2018.
-Derek Ross represented CLF as an intervener at the Supreme Court of Canada in the TWU appeals.
-The views expressed are his own.
+Derek Ross represented CLF, along with co-counsel Deina Warren, as an intervener at the Supreme Court of Canada in the TWU appeals.

 The Supreme Court of Canada’s Trinity Western decision is being celebrated by many as a win for diversity.
 In truth, the ‘diversity’ advanced by the majority’s reasons is not authentic diversity at all.